On Eve Of Vaccine Deadline, Number Of Allegheny County Employees Refusing Vaccination Appears Low

 A federal judge denied the corrections officers union an injunction to block the order, but the union is hoping the Pennsylvania Labor Relations Board will declare it an unfair labor practice and reinstate those who do lose their jobs.

 Kraus said the order, while difficult, was necessary.
-He’s hoping all will show proof by Wednesday.MORE NEWS: FBI Investigates Slew Of Threats At Pittsburgh-Area School Districts
+He’s hoping all will show proof by Wednesday.MORE NEWS: Mt.
+Lebanon Police, Federal Authorities Investigating School Threat Made On Social Media

 “We take it serious.
 Our end goal is to keep the workplace as safe as possible and keep our deputies and personal safe, as well the public.
 Hopefully, we’ll have 100 percent compliance on this,” Kraus said.